 About the location

-Longford 14 miles; Carrick-On-Shannon 15 miles; Ballaghdareen 24 miles.
+Longford 14 miles; Carrick-On-Shannon 15 miles; Boyle 19 miles; Knock Airport 37 miles.

 Situated in the eastern part of County Roscommon is the charming heritage town of Strokestown with its lovely selection of shops and pubs, the Strokestown Golf Club and the annual Agricultural Show.
 Strokestown has a plethora of attractions and activities for all ages and makes a wonderful base to explore this rich, rural part of Ireland.
-It is home to Strokestown Park House, an 18th century mansion with an exquisite six acre walled garden, which has been restored to its original majesty and the longest herbaceous border in Ireland.
+It is home to Strokestown Park House, an 18th century mansion with an exquisite six acre walled garden, which has been restored to its original majesty and has the longest herbaceous border in Ireland.
 A small but thriving town, Strokestown has been attracting visitors for many years.
 It also plays host to the Irish National Great Famine Museum where you can learn about the lives of those who suffered the Great Famine of 1845.
 Strokestown is a superb base for an Irish break, with plenty to explore and discover.